CyrilSharma/Blog/content/article/typst.typ

 Nevermind this isn't in any release candidate yet.
 Ok, well I can still do quotes!
 #quote[Typst is pretty cool guys]

+I can also do terms.
+/ Agency: The ability to choose your path independently of the environment you're placed in.
+/ Book: A fun thing people should use more.